LaunchCode-Education-Archived/gis-devops-OLD/studios/AWS/README.md

 If you kept `journalctl` running from before, you should see the logs progress as your browser communicates with the app.

-### Where are the Features?
-If you see a map, but don't see any features it's likely due to the fact that your layer source is pointing to `url: http://localhost:8080/airport/` which refers to your computer.
-You need to change the url to refer to the remote server by using a reletive url `url: /airport/`.
-You will need to `scp` the jar file back up and start and stop the service for your changes to appear.

 Congratulations!
 You now have your own application in the cloud!

 ## Next Steps